HomeArticlesHow ToConvert JSON to CSV

 4. Serialize the flattened records as CSV rows under the unioned header, applying RFC 4180 escaping to any field containing a comma, quote, or newline.

 Going the reverse direction with the CSV to JSON Formatter requires the inverse of step 2: splitting each column name on the separator used during flattening, then rebuilding the nested structure level by level.
-This only succeeds cleanly if the original flattening used one consistent naming convention throughout — a file mixing address.city and address_zip styles cannot be unambiguously reconstructed into nested JSON.
+This only succeeds cleanly if the original flattening used one consistent naming convention throughout.
+A file mixing address.city and address_zip styles can't be unambiguously reconstructed into nested JSON.

 Frequently Asked Questions

 Not cleanly.
 JSON that is a flat array of objects with consistent keys converts to CSV with no data loss.
-JSON with deeply nested objects, mixed-type arrays, or records that vary wildly in structure can still be converted, but only after flattening decisions are made — and those decisions are lossy in the sense that the original nested shape cannot always be reconstructed automatically from the CSV alone.
+JSON with deeply nested objects, mixed-type arrays, or records that vary wildly in structure can still be converted, but only after flattening decisions are made, and those decisions are lossy in the sense that the original nested shape can't always be reconstructed automatically from the CSV alone.

-Nested objects are typically flattened into multiple columns using dot or underscore notation.
+They're typically flattened into multiple columns using dot or underscore notation.
 A field like address.city or address_city represents the city key inside a nested address object.
-Some converters instead serialize the nested object as a JSON string within a single cell, which preserves the structure but makes the CSV harder to read in a spreadsheet.
+Some converters instead serialize the nested object as a JSON string within a single cell, which keeps the structure intact but makes the CSV harder to read in a spreadsheet.

-There are three common approaches: join array values into a single delimited string in one cell (e.g. tag1;tag2;tag3), expand each array item into its own row (denormalizing the dataset), or create indexed columns such as tag_1, tag_2, tag_3 up to the maximum array length seen across all records.
+There are three common approaches: join array values into a single delimited string in one cell (tag1;tag2;tag3), expand each array item into its own row, or create indexed columns such as tag_1, tag_2, tag_3 up to the maximum array length seen across all records.
 Each approach trades off readability, row count, and ease of re-importing the data later.

-The most common cause is a text field containing a comma, double quote, or newline that was not properly escaped.
+The most common cause is a text field containing a comma, double quote, or newline that wasn't properly escaped.
 Per RFC 4180, any such field must be wrapped in double quotes, with internal double quotes doubled.
-A close second cause is JSON records with inconsistent keys — if one object has a field another lacks, and the converter does not union all keys before generating the header row, columns will not line up between rows.
+A close second cause is JSON records with inconsistent keys.
+If one object has a field another lacks, and the converter doesn't union all keys before generating the header row, columns won't line up between rows.

-No. CSV is a plain text format with no type system — every value is stored as a string.
+It doesn't.
+CSV is a plain text format with no type system, so every value gets stored as a string.
 A JSON number like 42 and a JSON string like "42" look identical once written to CSV.
-When you read the CSV back into a program, you must explicitly re-parse fields into numbers, booleans, or dates based on your own knowledge of the schema, since the CSV file itself carries no type metadata.
+When you read the CSV back into a program, you have to explicitly re-parse fields into numbers, booleans, or dates based on your own knowledge of the schema, since the CSV file itself carries no type metadata.

-You need to compute the union of all keys across every object in the array before generating the CSV header row.
+Compute the union of all keys across every object in the array before generating the CSV header row.
 Any record missing a particular key gets an empty cell for that column.
-Skipping this step and using only the first object's keys as the header is a common mistake that silently drops data for every other object whose fields don't match the first one's structure.
+Skipping this step and using only the first object's keys as the header is a common mistake, and it silently drops data for every other object whose fields don't match the first one's structure.

-Either works as long as you are consistent and the chosen separator does not appear naturally inside your original key names.
+Either works as long as you're consistent and the separator you pick doesn't appear naturally inside your original key names.
 Dot notation (address.city) mirrors JavaScript object access syntax and is easier to map back to nested JSON programmatically.
 Underscore notation (address_city) is safer when your CSV will be imported into tools or databases that treat periods as special characters in column names.

 Use a tool like the [CSV to JSON Formatter](/csv-to-json-formatter/) and apply the reverse of whatever flattening convention you used.
 If your CSV columns are named with dot notation (address.city, address.zip), the converter can split on the dot and rebuild the nested address object.
-This only works reliably if the flattening was done consistently across the entire CSV — mixed conventions in the same file will produce malformed nested structures.
+This only works reliably if the flattening was done consistently across the entire CSV.
+Mixed conventions in the same file produce malformed nested structures.

 Use the [JSON to CSV Formatter](/json-to-csv-formatter/), which automatically unions keys across all records and flattens nested structures using a consistent naming convention.
 After conversion, open the CSV in a spreadsheet application and manually spot-check a handful of rows against the original JSON, paying particular attention to any text fields that contained commas, quotes, or line breaks in the source data.